 The following flowchart shows that the implementation is completely different to the simple 1st version with busy wait I/O.

-The whole algorithm is embedded in the interrupt handler and is structured as a state machine using 4 state variables.
-The sequence of the algorithm is completely hidden and it would be very difficult to modify – like adding another task or another device.
+The whole algorithm is embedded in the interrupt handler and is structured as a state machine using 4 state variables MODE, SW1, SW2 and SW3.
+The functionality of the program is completely hidden and it would be very difficult to modify – like adding another task or another device.
+The sorting is done in the interrupt handler, which means if the sort takes a significant amount of time, no other devices could be serviced during sorting.

 - ACTIVE – a task is active when a central processor is executing instructions in a program belonging to the task, or shared with other tasks and with data also belonging to the task, or shared with other tasks.
 To mark this state the address of the currently active TCB is stored in a known location (ATP).